 By Zainab Suleiman Okino

-Zainab Suleiman Okino chairs the Editorial Board of Blueprint newspaper.
-She is a fellow of the Nigerian Guild of Editors (FNGE).
-She can be reached via; [email protected]
+Zainab Suleiman Okino chairs the Editorial Board of Blueprint.
+She is a syndicated columnist.
+She can be reached via [email protected]